renatoaraujo/hellofresh-renatoaraujo-api-test/README.md

 Additionally, recipes can be rated many times from 1-5 and a rating is never overwritten.

-If you need a more visual idea of how the data should be represented, [take a look at one of our recipe cards](https://ddw4dkk7s1lkt.cloudfront.net/card/hdp-chicken-with-farro-75b306ff.pdf?t=20160927003916).
+If you need a more visual idea of how the data would be represented, [take a look at one of our recipe cards](https://ddw4dkk7s1lkt.cloudfront.net/card/hdp-chicken-with-farro-75b306ff.pdf?t=20160927003916).
+We are not asking you to implement the whole thing, this is just an example, only implement recipes and ratings as they are described in this document.

 ## Evaluation criteria